What Would Helen Do?

 10. Use highlighter pens when reading/reviewing documents so it’s easy to refer back later to key points

-11. Consider whether to do something verbally or in writing: communication is much clearer
+11. Consider whether to communicate something verbally or in writing: communication is much clearer

 when your facial expression can be seen and the tone of your voice heard